 By Kat Sommers•

-Building an eco home may be the dream, but renovating your existing home so it uses less energy can be just as rewarding.
+Building an eco home may be the dream, but making changes to your existing home so it uses less energy can be just as rewarding.

 But home renovations make the biggest difference to the planet and your pocket.
 The following ideas may be costly upfront, but they make up for it in the long run.